hack-rice/HR8-First-Timers-Track/README.md

 ## FAQ

-If you have any general questions about this track or about setting up your development environment, take a look [here](https://github.com/jpa99/HR8-First-Timers-Track/tree/master/FAQ.md).
+If you have any general questions about this track or about setting up your development environment, take a look at our [FAQ](https://github.com/jpa99/HR8-First-Timers-Track/tree/master/FAQ.md).
 If you're still stuck, reach out to a mentor or one of the HackRice organizers and we'll be happy to point you in the right direction.